BelieveAchieve/server/README.md

    Run with `--verbose` to debug if needed.
 2. Populate `config.js` with auth tokens (ask a teammate if you need any--improvements forthcoming).
-3. Run `npm start` to start the dev server on `http://localhost:3000`.
+3. Run `npm run dev` to start the dev server on `http://localhost:3000`.
 4. See [the web client repo](https://github.com/UPchieve/web) for client installation